 A networked approach to starting your Lehigh faculty career

 All new faculty are invited to particpate in the Interdisciplinary Networking Committee mentoring program.
 Participants can include faculty from all colleges, those working interdisciplinarily, and those focused in one discipline, and those in professional teaching, professional researching, and tenure-track faculty roles.
+To join the 2022-2023 INC program sign up by September 1, 2022 with the 2022-2023 INC intake form.

 This voluntary program is co-organized by Lehigh ADVANCE and the Deputy Provost for Faculty Affairs.